code-423n4/2023-04-rubicon-findings/data/CodeFoxInc-G.md

 ### Proof of Concept
 I also [made a POC](https://github.com/thurendous/WTFgas) to show how many gas it can save by changing the address variable to `immutable`.
+The TLDR is when you use `immutable`, your cost changes like this 2347 -> 182.
+It costs 10 times less gas.

+### Recommendation
+Change the code as follow:
 ```diff
 -	 address public owner;
 -        address public myBathTokenBuddy;